norenh/SimpleTester/README.txt

-assert - returns true if element is found assertatr  - do getAttribute on "attribute" of element compare against "value" assertcss - do getCssValue on "property" of element compare against "value" asserttxt - do getText() on element and check against "text" click - click() on element drawbox - draws a box with the mouse inside the element, "offset" pixels in dwaitfor - same as waitfor, but delayed with INTEGER*0.1s printatr - print out value of getText() on element printcss - do getCssValue on "property" of element and print it out printtxt - do getAttribute on "attribute" of element and print it out screenshot - takes a screenshot, saves it with filename "text" select - selects a element in a dropdown type -  sendKeys("text") on element typeclr - Sends CTRL+a+DEL before sendKeys("text") waitforatr - wait until element is found and has "attribute" set to "value" waitfortxt - wait until element is found and has text set to "text" waitfor - wait until element is found for up to 20s wait - just sleeps INTEGER*0.1s
+assert - returns true if element is found assertatr  - do getAttribute on "attribute" of element compare against "value" assertclk - do isVisible() & isEnabled() of element assertcss - do getCssValue on "property" of element compare against "value" assertsel - do isSelected() and compare with boolean asserttxt - do getText() on element and check against "text" click - click() on element drawbox - draws a box with the mouse inside the element, "offset" pixels in dwaitfor - same as waitfor, but delayed with INTEGER*0.1s printatr - print out value of getText() on element printcss - do getCssValue on "property" of element and print it out printtime - print out a current timestamp printtxt - do getAttribute on "attribute" of element and print it out screenshot - takes a screenshot, saves it with filename "text" scrollto - scroll so element is visible select - selects a element in a dropdown settoggle - sets a checkbox/radiobutton to checked if true, unchecked if false type -  sendKeys("text") on element typeclr - Sends CTRL+a+DEL before sendKeys("text") waitforatr - wait until element is found and has "attribute" set to "value" waitforenabled - wait until element is enabled waitfortxt - wait until element is found and has text set to "text" waitfor - wait until element is found for up to 20s wait - just sleeps INTEGER*0.1s